-The Case Western Reserve University Early Music Singers were founded in 1978 by Beverly Simmons and are part of the CWRU early music program.
-Directed by Dr. Steven Plank, the Andrew B. Meldrum Professor and Chair of The Department of Musicology at Oberlin College, this program includes both vocal and instrumental ensembles and complements the music department’s graduate specialty in early music performance practice.
-The Early Music Singers’ repertoire ranges from medieval chant to Renaissance madrigals and masses and occasionally to baroque operas and oratorios.
+Repertoire ranges from medieval chant to Renaissance madrigals and masses and occasionally to baroque operas and oratorios.
 The group varies in size but is usually about 16-22 singers.
-The personnel—generally both women and men—includes undergraduate and graduate students (of voice, composition, musicology, mathematics, computer science, engineering, and business), as well as other individuals associated with CWRU, including a cardiologist and a clinical researcher.
+The personnel includes undergraduate and graduate students (of voice, composition, musicology, mathematics, computer science, engineering, and business), as well as other individuals associated with CWRU, including a cardiologist and a clinical researcher.
 All of them love making music in a small choral setting.

-EMS rehearses Tuesday evenings, usually 6:30-8:30 (we sometimes make slight adjustments based on members’ schedules).
-Normally, there’s one concert per semester in Harkness Chapel, the Music Department’s recital hall, and occasionally some smaller events as well.
+EMS rehearses Tuesday evenings, 5:30-7:30.
+Normally, there is one concert per semester in Harkness Chapel, the Music Department’s recital hall, and occasionally some smaller events as well.
 We are also frequently asked to perform at the Cleveland Museum of Art down the block.

 To arrange an audition, contact Elena Mullins at email@example.com.